caltechlibrary/CL-web-components/README.md

 `ul-a-to-z`
 : This component takes an innerHTML containing a UL list.
-The UL list is then turned into an A to Z navigable UL List.
+The UL list is then turned into an A to Z navigatable UL List.
 If JavaScript is unavailable then the innerHTML UL remains as a fallback.

 `textarea-csv`
 : This is a textarea like component who's innerHTML content is CSV data.
 The component will display this as an editable table.